-I’m not the only one that thinks like this too, many people living in the outer islands feels this way also.
+I’m not the only one that thinks like this too, many people living in the outer islands feel this way also.

-If you need so bad to modernize the rest of the world, why don’t you please take it somewhere to the mainland, there are plenty of great opportunities.
+If you need so badly to modernize the rest of the world, why don’t you please take it somewhere to the mainland, there are plenty of great opportunities.

 I’m sorry but the SuperFerry poses nothing but problems.

 See, that’s the problem.
 You have to allow change.
 You also have to look at the pros as well as the cons